ELLIOTTCABLE/Old-World-Paws.c/README.markdown

 Several coding conventions used in this project:

 ### Commit labels
-Some commits are ‘labeled’ by space-separated words in parenthesis at the start of the commit message.
+Most commits are ‘labeled’ by space-separated words in parenthesis at the start of the commit message.
 You can filter the commit list by these words.
 Some of the more common ones:

 - `minor`: A commit with little or no consequence, for instance typo fixes, tiny source-code spacing changes, and